 Sebastian Moody, Keep the Sunshine, 2014.
 Perspex. aluminium, LED lights.
 3 metres x 27.5 metres.
 Photo: CREATIVEMOVE

-Somewhat equal parts gravitas and humour, Sebastian’s projects have appeared at the Queensland Performing Arts Centre, Museum of Contemporary Art (Australia), Ryan Renshaw Gallery, Splendour in the Grass, Next Wave Festival 2008, Linden Centre for Contemporary Arts, Bundaberg Arts Centre, Queensland Art Gallery, Livid Festival, Kings ARI, Museum of Brisbane, The Goodwill Bridge, The Queensland University of Technology Art Museum and Southbank Parklands.
+Moody’s projects have appeared at the Queensland Performing Arts Centre (Brisbane), Museum of Contemporary Art (Sydney), Ryan Renshaw Gallery (Brisbane), Splendour in the Grass (Byron Bay, NSW), Next Wave Festival 2008 (Melbourne), Linden Centre for Contemporary Arts (Melbourne), Bundaberg Arts Centre (Queensland), Queensland Art Gallery (Brisbane), Livid Festival, Kings ARI (Melbourne), Museum of Brisbane, The Goodwill Bridge (Brisbane), Queensland University of Technology Art Museum and Southbank Parklands (both Brisbane).